esipick/fsm-elixir-code-snippets/wiki/GraphQL.Migration.Strategy.and.Guidelines .md

 # GraphQL migration strategy and guidelines:

-1. Integrate Absinthe for GraphQL.
+1. Integrate Absinthe, GraphQL implementation for Elixir that will handle running GraphQL queries submitted via Phoenix. https://www.howtographql.com/graphql-elixir/0-introduction/

 2. Avoid the database queries in Authorization as its costly and it runs for every request.
 (Put School id in authorization token, that will help in avoiding querying)